montanariarthur/FunctionalObservability/README.md

 - `example_epidemicspreading` : Example of sensor placement and observer design for target state estimation in epidemics.

+The above examples are dependent on the following codes:

+- `odeRK` : Implements the numerical integration algorithm Runge Kutta 4th order.
+- `functobsv_sys` : Represents the ODEs of a functional observer (see Ref.
+[1], Eq.
+(10), for details).
+- `spnull`,`sporth` :  Computes a sparse orthonormal basis for the null space of S and the range of S, respectively.

 # References
 1. Arthur N. Montanari, Chao Duan, Luis A. Aguirre, Adilson E. Motter (**2021**).
 Functional observability and target state estimation in large-scale networks.
 2. Trinh Hieu, Fernando Tyrone (**2012**).
-Functional Observers for Dynamical Systems.
-Springer Berlin Heidelberg.
+Functional Observers for Dynamical Systems. *Springer Berlin Heidelberg*.
+3. Mohamed Darouach (**2000**).
+Existence and Design of Functional Observers for Linear Systems. *IEEE Transactions on Automatic Control*, 45(5), 940–943. https://doi.org/10.21521/mw.5774